trulsmoller/pdsnd_github/README.md

 ### Description
 I have completed this project as one part (the Python part) of the Programming for Data Science Nanodegree at Udacity.

 An interactive experience run from the command line.
-In short: Make some choices to view data and get a look at the statistics).
+In short: Make some choices to view data and get a look into related statistics).

 Provides a look into bikeshare data for the cities of Chicago, New York City and Washington.